 The library’s digital collections include collections of art, academic journals, news and magazine archives, documentaries, statistics, ebooks, and digital reference content.
 Collections range from larger multidisciplinary collections to smaller, subject-focused collections.

 The library provides access over 200,000 academic eBooks to support student research across all disciplines.
 Collections range in size from smaller, focused collections such at the Loeb Classical Library, to the Ebsco Academic eBooks collection, which is large and multidisciplinary.

-The Reference eBooks is the digital sibling to the large print reference collection in Ohrstrom Library.
+The Gale Reference eBooks is the digital sibling to the large print reference collection in Ohrstrom Library.
 This collection is large, multidisciplinary, and intended to provide background information on a wide array of subjects.

 The library also purchases smaller digital reference collections.
 These stand-alone products focus on and often contain key reference works in a given field.
-Examples include Oxford Art Online, Britannica Online, and the Oxford English Dictionary.
+Examples include Oxford Art Online, Britannica Academic, and the Oxford English Dictionary.
 Click here for a complete list of eReference collections.